 A single-issue protest group – HUST is committed to ensuring the long term sustainability and success of Hartlepool United and, wherever possible will not allow short term single issues campaigns to interfere with its long term aims.

-A Fundraising Body – It needs to be remembered that supporters’ trusts are different to a clubs official Supporters Association (HUSA).
+A Fundraising Body – It needs to be remembered that supporters’ trusts are different to a club’s official Supporters Association (HUSA).
 Trusts often raise money to enable them to buy shares in the club, but Trusts do not simply hand the money over to the club.
-HUST would in this position ensure that supporters make a genuine investment, over and above the goodwill of having given the club money.
+HUST would in this position ensure that supporters make a genuine investment with appropriate fan representation, over and above the goodwill of having given the club money.